davidsneighbour/hugo-debug/README.md

 The resulting error message will look like this:

-`[namespaceslug/severity-level] message`
+`SEVERITY TIMESTAMP [namespaceslug/severity-level] message`

-*Note:* GoHugo's error printing is weird, to put it friendly.
-All messages that occure more than once will printed only once.
+*Note:* GoHugo will print all messages that occure more than once will printed only once.
 This applies to identical error messages.
-To work around this (if you wish to for instance notify the user about multiple image transformations not working) you will need to add an identifier (the image url? the resource id?) to the debugging message.
+To work around this (if you wish to for instance notify the user about multiple image transformations not working) you should add an identifier (the image url? the resource id?) to the debugging message.

+*Note2:* Hugo makes only ERROR and WARN levels available, so all `SEVERITY` stamps in the beginning of each log line will be either a red ERROR (from errors and fatals --- 1 to 4) or a yellow WARN for all others (debug to warn --- 5 to 10).

-### (BETA) Debug page information in a comprehensive format
+### Debug pages in a comprehensive format

-While all other debugging options above are flexible options to debug any value our `debugpage` partial opts to show a bunch of interesting information about the page it is called on.
+While all other debugging options above are flexible options to debug any value, the `debugpage` partial opts to show a bunch of interesting information about the page object it is called on.
 It's quite specific and tries to cut out the noise.
-This is work in progress and might change without notice in subsequent releases.

-You can try it by adding the following partial to a layout file:
+You can add the following call to any layout file:

 ```go-template
 {{ partialCached "debugpage.html" . . }}
 ```

-or by using the following shortcode in your content file:
+or by using the following shortcode in your Markdown:

 ```markdown
 {{< debugpage >}}
 ```

+The Markdown shortcode will take the context of the currently parsed page while the template call will take what you hand over.

 ## Configuration